Cluster of California fentanyl overdoses alarms authorities

 Last year, Ciccarone testified before a House subcommittee hearing on fentanyl's origins in China.
 He told representatives that in 2017 the volume of fentanyl smuggled into the U.S. was just 10 to 14 oil barrels worth — enough to kill tens of thousands.

-Safe doses are hard to come by, said RAND Corporation drug policy researcher Bryce Pardo.
+Safe doses are hard to come by, said Bryce Pardo, a drug policy researcher with the RAND Corp.
 The fentanyl equivalent of "two grains of salt" could lead to death, he said.
 "The problem becomes dosing," Pardo said.

-Los Angeles journalist Sam Quinones, author of 2015's "Dreamland: The True Tale of America's Opiate Epidemic," said a baggy of dark heroin mixed with fentanyl, which comes as a white powder, "would look like chocolate marble ice cream."
+Sam Quinones, a Los Angeles journalist and author of 2015's "Dreamland: The True Tale of America's Opiate Epidemic," said a baggy of dark heroin mixed with fentanyl, which comes as a white powder, "would look like chocolate marble ice cream."

 "You can get little bits of it or a huge amount," he said.
 "It all boils down to people not mixing well.
 And that's what’s going on."